tugrulates/blog/posts/Demoscene.md

 ## Caret

 Caret is my best effort.
 It has all the required ingredients for a good demo.
-It has a catchy tune and matching choreography.
-It has cool visuals which are not limited to wormholes, cubes and fractals.
+It has a catchy tune, matching choreography, as well as cool visuals which are not limited to wormholes, cubes, and fractals.
 However, the _party trick_ of Caret is that it runs on the Windows command-line prompt.

 The whole project took three months and four people to complete.